Heterochromatic two-arm probabilities for metric graph Gaussian free fields: Preliminaries

 \begin{lemma} For $d \ge 7$, there exists $C>0$ such that for any $M\ge 1$, $N\ge CM$ and $y\in \partial B(N)$,

 \end{lemma}

-In the high-dimensional case (i.e., $d\ge 7$), it follows from (\ref{result_typical_volume}) that with high probability, the volume of a large sign cluster within a box of size $M$ is at least $cM^4$.
-Next, we present an analogue under a different conditioning, where $\{\bm{0} \xleftrightarrow{\ge 0} \partial B(N)\}$ is replaced by the event that two distant points are connected.
+When $d\ge 7$, it follows from (\ref{result_typical_volume}) that with high probability, the volume of a large sign cluster within a box of size $M$ is at least $cM^4$.
+The following property is an analogue of (\ref{result_typical_volume}) under a different conditioning, where $\{\bm{0} \xleftrightarrow{\ge 0} \partial B(N)\}$ is replaced by the event that two distant points are connected.
 As the proof closely follows the argument in \cite[Section 5.1]{cai2024incipient}, we defer it to Appendix \ref{appendix3}.

 \begin{lemma} Assume that $d,M,N,y$ satisfy all conditions in Lemma \ref{lemme_technical_high_dimension}.
 For any $\epsilon>0$, there exists $c(d,\epsilon)>0$ such that

 \end{lemma}